shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 `python driver.py`

-To ensure the data was loaded correctly, an image from the Training Dataset should appear on-screen, followed by an image from the Segmentation Dataset.
-Note that these images are not necessarily corresponding (ie, the mask does not necessary belong to the training image shown), so don't worry if they look different.
+To ensure the data was loaded correctly, an image from the Training Input should appear on-screen, followed by its corresponding mask from the Training GroundTruth.

 ## Dependencies
 - Python _